GSA/sinwebapp/docs/DEVELOPMENT.md

 ### Environment

 In the <i>/frontend/environments/</i> directory, there is a TypeScript file that controls the Angular Service HTTP routing.
 When the variable <b>production</b> is set to true, Angular services will direct their HTTP calls to the backend on the cloud.
 When <b>production</b> is set to false, Angulars services will direct their HTTP calls to the localhost backend.
 Be sure to set this variable to the proper value during development and when pushing to production!
+Note: If you use the <i>cf-push</i>, <i>build-container</i> and <i>init-app</i> scripts, this step will automatically be taken care of for you!
+I.e. these scripts configure the frontend environment before building the application.

 ### Context